 Other features that are good to have for a user-friendly experience are-

 - Indicators- Opt for water purifiers that have indicators alerting when the water is purifying, when it is ready and when the filters need to be changed.
 Takes out the guesswork!

-- Hot Water- Water purifiers from AO Smith have built-in heater to supply water at 45 and 80 degree Celsius.
+- Hot Water- Water purifiers from AO Smith have a built-in heater to supply water at 45 and 80 degrees Celsius.
 The water is not boiled.
 But, it is helpful for soaking pulses and having a quick sip of warm water.
 But a drawback is that they don’t work unless the power supply is on.
 Also, the tank has to be full in order to supply hot water.

 - Water Recovery System- RO Water purifiers from HUL and AO Smith have water recovery technology that helps reduce wastage.
-Kent has a system whereby the waste water can be directed back to the overhead tank.
+Kent has a system whereby the wastewater can be directed back to the overhead tank.